sanabria91/Ionic-BasicCRUD/README.md

-## Ionic Login Feature

-Login Feature using Ionic 3 and AngularFire2.
+## BASIC CRUD using Ionic and AngularFire2

-Comes complete with Authentication, New User Signup and ForgetPassword
+Firebase connection and CRUD operations using Angular and Ionic Framework